Wangor/EmojiStory/render-api/README.md

 The service renders each actor to a frame using SkiaSharp and encodes the sequence with `ffmpeg`.
 The resulting MP4 is returned as `video/mp4`.

+Place any fonts your animation requires in the `fonts/` folder.
+By default the API tries `fonts/NotoColorEmoji.ttf` for emoji and `fonts/NotoSans-Regular.ttf` for text.
+If these files are missing, SkiaSharp falls back to its built-in typeface and emoji may render as empty rectangles.

 > Requires .NET 8 SDK and `ffmpeg` to be installed on the host.